Thyme Honey vs Manuka Honey

 Is thyme honey as antibacterial as manuka?

-What makes Greek thyme honey special?
+What does Greek thyme honey taste like?

 Can I use thyme honey for wound care?